-Denver has a rich African-American heritage, from the jazz greats who played here, to extensive libraries and museums, to modern dance performances and music festivals.
+Denver has a rich African American heritage, from the jazz greats who played here, to extensive libraries and museums, to modern dance performances and music festivals.
 Check out these ways to explore the vibrant community.
+And also here are some ways to celebrate Black History Month each February.

 If you visit Denver in January, you’ll be here to participate in the Martin Luther King Jr. commemoration, coined the “Marade” (march and parade combined).
 Events begin in Denver’s City Park and culminate at the State Capitol.
 Statues of Martin Luther King Jr., Rosa Parks and other civil rights heroes join together to form the “I Have a Dream” monument in City Park, a moving tribute to Dr. King.